viniciusmoraesz/viniciusmoraesz/README.md

 Here are some projects I have developed or am currently working on to apply what I've learned:

 ### [Gamelist Project](https://github.com/viniciusmoraesz/Gamelist_Project)
 - A simple project created for the first work in college, using HTML, CSS, and a bit of JavaScript.
-It's a basic **game list** application.
+It's a basic **game review** website.

 ## 📬 How to Reach Me